Why home builders find beauty in local materials

 Oketch says roles associated with tradition mean that it is hard to adopt a new way of doing things in communities that remain deeply rooted in their cultural beliefs.

 “Cultural considerations have a lot to do with people’s building patterns.
 People want to maintain a culture that comes through rites,” he says.

 “In some parts of Western region, for example, at a certain age, a boy is required to have a hut called simba.
 That is a structure which goes up within a day.
 In that respect, people have to go for the most readily available material.

 “If there is a death in the family and someone did not have the house, the house must come up immediately.
 This is a practice that is hard to do away with, and such houses are built using materials that can be sourced without a big hassle.”

 He adds a fourth reason why people build using the materials they do: the climate.

-“Climatic conditions influence choice of materials.
+“Climatic conditions influence the choice of materials.
 You find that in regions where it is cold, they will go the timber way.
 In hot regions, they can even use grass.”

 It explains why the mountain regions - bar the fact that trees are commonly available - use timber for their walls.
 In search of warmth.

-Coastal temperatures also influence their roofing patterns, and while a majority use iron sheets, many others use makuti, especially in recreation joints, even when they can afford alternative forms of roofing, mainly because that kind of roofing affords a much needed coolness in the houses.
+Coastal temperatures also influence their roofing patterns, and while a majority use iron sheets, many others use makuti, especially in recreation joints, even when they can afford alternative forms of roofing, mainly because that kind of roofing affords a much-needed coolness in the houses.

 “A mabati roof could roast the people inside,” remarks Oketch.